Pelosi opens Biden State of the Union speech to full House

 Seating for Biden’s first address to a joint session of Congress last April was capped at about 200 — about 20% of usual capacity for a presidential presentation.

-Though the Capitol and other federal properties set their own rules, the District of Columbia’s indoor mask requirement for most indoor gatherings and businesses is to be lifted on the same day as Biden’s address, The White House says it will be going by Centers for Disease Control and Prevention guidance.
+Though the Capitol and other federal properties set their own rules, the District of Columbia’s indoor mask requirement for most indoor gatherings and businesses is to be lifted on the same day as Biden’s address, the White House says it will be going by Centers for Disease Control and Prevention guidance.

 All year, the White House has taken extraordinary precautions to keep Biden from getting the virus, including requiring high-quality masks in his vicinity and limiting his travel and participation in large events.

 In addition to members of Congress, the State of the Union audience traditionally includes Cabinet members, Supreme Court justices and military leaders.
 It’s not yet clear if they will be invited.
+Thursday’s memo included congressional staff and invited press.

 A speech to a full House chamber would be by far the densest audience of Biden’s presidency to date.